USPS 1583 Forms: What it is and how to complete one

 The form ensures that you, and only authorized parties, can access mail that is addressed to you.

-Regulations require the form notarized before sending it to us.
-The notary's seal proves that you are the person who is authorizing Earth Class Mail to receive mail in your name or your company's name.
+Regulations require the form to be notarized before sending it to us.
+The notary's seal proves that you are the person who is authorizing Earth Class Mail, a LegalZoom Company to receive mail in your name or your company's name.

 How to complete a USPS 1583